IohannRabeson/tmignore-rs/README.md

 See [Configuration](#configuration) for more details.

 This command is very light, excepted the initial scan, it should never affect the performances of you Mac.
+If you want to test you can run it with the flag `--dry-run` to prevent avoid modifying anything.
+But for testing, it's easier to use the `run` command.

 ### `run` command
-This command performs a scan of the directories
+This command performs a scan of the directories.
+You can specify the number of threads to use during this phase, no need to set it high you will be limited by the I/O anyways.
+Like `monitor`, the `run` command has an option `--dry-run`.
+If you want to run tmignore-rs manually times to times this is the command to use.

 ## Logs
 This application sends the logs to the Console application.
-Use `tmignore-rs` as filter.
+Use `tmignore-rs` as filter (select the filtering by process).

 ## Show help
 ```